Skip to content

 Validation📜

-In order to validate that the new package is running as expected, we recommend to check the following things
+In order to validate that the new package is running as expected, we recommend checking the following things:

-4. The HR (Helm Release) reconciled successfully for the package (kubectl get hr -A)
+4. The Helm Release (HR) reconciled successfully for the package (kubectl get hr -A).